migueletto/PumpkinOS/src/gpt4allj/README.txt

 and all the replies are sent.

 Just like in the original gpt4all-chat, this code runs on the CPU, not GPU.
+You need a fairly recent and fast CPU to run it, and at least 8GB of RAM (although more is recommended).

 Models are not included in this distribution because of
 1) tricky licensing
 2) they are huge! (usually 4GB in size).